abiramen/2021-compclub-summer-ctf/web/writeup.md

 ## Description

 When I grow up, I want to be a software developer at NASA.
 I'm still on my way to getting there.
 I decided to practice my web development skills and make an unbreakable login site.
-I bet you can't hack me - I'll even tell you that my username is `spaceman`.
+I bet you can't hack me - I'll even tell you that my username is `astronaut`.

 Good luck!